 If there are no mitigating circumstances, the supervisor should attempt to identify the academic reasons for poor progress and agree with the student measures to improve progress and a plan of work to be done.
 A written record should be kept of any such discussion.
 The Director of Graduate Studies should be informed of a supervisor’s concerns at this point if s/he has not already been involved.

-(c) If progress continues to be unsatisfactory by the time of the next deadline for review and there are no mitigating circumstances, the supervisor, Director of Graduate Studies and/or Chair of Department should discuss the situation with the student and set a further deadline for review of progress.
+(c) If progress continues to be unsatisfactory by the time of the next deadline for review and there are no mitigating circumstances, the supervisor, Director of Graduate Studies and/or Head of Department should discuss the situation with the student and set a further deadline for review of progress.

 (d) Should the situation not improve the department will wish to consider whether the student should be advised to withdraw or whether the department should recommend that the student’s registration at the University be terminated (see University Regulation 36 in the University Calendar).
 A department may also wish to discuss with the student the possibility of submitting a thesis for the award of a lower degree.